TACC/vis-workloads/README.md

 6) Parse/Process Results:
 Results are stored in outs.
+The generateDats.sh script is a bash script that will parse the raw output files to create a number of different data files for plotting in excel or with the generateGraphs.sh to provide basic gnuplot plots of node scaling, processor scaling, triangle scaling and dynamic scaling (parameters as they change per stage) are supported currently.
+For static data-sets:
 Timings are done over portions of the animation as well as the whole run.
 For example "still zoomed out" gives the average fps, average time, and deviation of the frames spent in the initial zoomed out view.
 There is an initial warmup period for all results not currently timed for loading and setup.
+Memory use and the total number of triangles is also reported.
+For dynamic data-sets:
+Timings are tracked "per stage" that correspond to an attribute being changes (e.g. position of a clipping plane, isosurface value or timestep).
+For the node and processor scaling options, one Stage is selected

+The generateDats.sh file can be edited directly to change the parameters for 1)nodes 2) processors 3)data-sets 3)renderers 4)stage selection (for dynamic data)

 7) Adding new scripts:
 to add a new source script you just need to implement two functions , svbSetup and svbRender, which you can see examples of in pv_scripts/fiu.py.
 Then just add x from "x.py" that you added to the pv_scripts directory to the list of sources in generateScripts.
 GeometryLevel is an indication of a script-specific level of geometry.
 For example, the fiu has 10 geometry levels from 0-9 which it interprets to generate different amounts of streamlines for each of those levels.
 Whether or not you need to add this depends on the run you want to do.